EmbeddedPioneer/Illuminated-Signs-control-board/README.md

-# Illuminated Signs Control Board
+# LED Signs Controller

-**Convert static LED signs into dynamic, attention-grabbing displays!**

-This project is designed for hobbyists and sign manufacturers who want to bring life to their LED signboards.
-The **Illuminated Signs Control Board** allows you to control up to **12 digits (LEDs)** in predefined patterns.
-It's easy to assemble, fully customizable, and supports both **12V and 24V systems**.
+_A custom controller for LED shop signs using an ATmega 328p.
+Supports up to 12 relays (12 sign digits) with adjustable switching delay and multiple light patterns._

 ## Final Result